 The high voltage substation is a node in the transmission system and any outage there typically corresponds to a far more severe impact on a power system than a corresponding incident on a transmission line.
 Therefore, from the reliability point of view, substation maintenance has considerable importance, which only grows with the corresponding increase in number of connected transmission circuits.
 Fortunately, as far as pollution is concerned, in the case of substations there are two important advantages compared to dealing with the same problem affecting overhead lines.
 First, a substation is a geographically concentrated installation and therefore the environmental conditions that affect it tend to be more uniform.
 Second, most substations are supervised, either locally by personnel or remotely.
 Consequently, the development of any pollution problem can be detected and suitable remedial measures applied in time.
 That explains why the incidence of pollution related outages at substations is relatively small compared to transmission lines.

 Nevertheless, there are still variables that can complicate any effort to find permanent solutions for substations.
 One is the fact that there can be a large number of different insulators serving diverse equipment applications such as CTs, VTs, bushings, station posts, arresters, etc..
 Each might have different geometries and therefore be subject to different pollution performance and maintenance requirements.
-Moreover, at least until some years ago, broad availability of composite housings for substation applications was still limited.

-Pollution in Design Process
+Assessing Pollution During Design Process